vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 5. *pandas* - For handling and storing attendance data in a structured way.
 6. *datetime* - For working with timestamps.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:
-- Python 3.x installed
-- pip package manager installed
-- Git installed on your system (verify with git --version)

 ---

 ## Installation